 The Museum displays a collection of Haisla heritage artifacts in its Upstairs Gallery.
-The collection includes those artifacts held in trust for the Haisla Nation such as the bentwood box pieces.
+The collection includes those artifacts held in trust for the Haisla Nation such as the three bentwood box artifacts with Haisla design.
 The exhibition is an opportunity for the Museum to foster a stronger relationship and bond with the Haisla Nation through consultation, collaboration, providing improvements to the safety of Haisla heritage artifacts, and cultural information for public education and understanding.

-The Museum ordered new museum‐quality cases for the artifacts.
-Panels will feature information and images on Haisla culture, arts, technology, and history.
-Confirmed sources of funding include the Canada Cultural Spaces Fund, BC Community Gaming, District of Kitimat, Kitimat Community Foundation, and Rio Tinto.
+The Museum has installed the heritage artifacts in museum‐quality cases along with nine information panels featuring Haisla culture, arts, technology, and history.
+Sources of funding include Haisla Nation Council, Canada Cultural Spaces Fund, BC Community Gaming, District of Kitimat, Kitimat Community Foundation, Rio Tinto, and LNG Canada

-In April, In Support of Difficult Art & Artifacts provided artifact mounts and plinths, re‐housing the Haisla heritage collection in the new cases, and setting up the eulachon processing equipment and food harvest and preparation areas.
-Cultural information panels with images are in the works given assistance from Haisla consultation through cultural consultants and the Haisla Elders Group.
+In April 2017, In Support of Difficult Art & Artifacts provided artifact mounts and plinths, re‐housing the Haisla heritage collection in the new cases, and setting up the eulachon processing / food harvest area.
+The nine cultural information panels were completed with the assistance of the Haisla Teacher, Haisla Education Centre and meetings with Haisla elders and a consultant.

 - Haisla Territory and Wawais (family stewardship areas), Place Names